Saturday, January 15, 2022

 So I was quite disappointed to see the relationship between Simon and Daphne as not only the main plot line, but the only plot line in the entire book.
 Since I had watched the Bridgerton series before reading the book, imagine my complete surprise when I made the realization that the Netflix series actually added additional side characters and subplots that were not found in the source material!
 So we shouldn’t be comparing The Duke and I to an Austen novel, but to The King and I, the musical.
 The writing contained very little exposition - it was pretty much all dialogue.
 Quite stagey and hammy dialogue too, like an American attempting to sound like a witty aristocratic English person, but coming off as something straight out of a Harlequin romance.
 Wait a minute... this was exactly like a Harlequin romance!

-Usually, a film or TV adaptation had to simplify or streamline key elements of the source novel, but in the case of The Duke and I, the roles were reversed.
+Usually, a film or TV adaptation would have to simplify or streamline key elements of the source novel, but in the case of The Duke and I, the roles had been reversed.
 Quinn’s narrative was so shallow and the characters so two-dimensional, the Bridgerton writers took liberties by creating a color blind society and adding more supporting characters with their respective arcs and subplots.
 Who can blame them?
 In Quinn’s novel, there was no attempt to describe the socio-economic aspects of the ton.
 Quinn is an American who graduated from Harvard, so it wouldn’t have been very hard for her to create a world that was a little more than bland 18th century pseudo-British society.
 I think that was one reason why the Bridgerton writers wanted to create a diverse cast, to help make the world of Bridgerton more appealing and universal, because they realized there wasn’t much that would distinguish it from the more quality stuff coming out of the BBC.

 At the end of the book, Quinn writes about growing up on a steady diet of the Sweet Dreams series, which was the teen division of Harlequin.
 Quinn herself admitted that her dream was to write adult romances in the vein of Harlequin romances, so her work should be appraised in that context.
 The Duke and I was pure escapism and a guilty pleasure, and should be enjoyed as such (if you can get over the awfully corny parts) – just don’t make any aspirations to being anything close to a Jane Austen novel!